Hawaii Pre-Trip Inspection Test

 Key Topics

-- •Coupling and emergency equipment
+- •Coupling & emergency gear

-About the Hawaii Pre Trip Inspection Test
+About the Hawaii Pre-Trip Inspection Test

 Topics Covered